anhnd210020/superstore/README.md

 ## Project Overview

-Superstore AI is an intelligent LLM-powered analytics system that allows users to explore and understand sales data using natural language questions in Vietnamese.

-The system interprets each question, generates the appropriate SQL query for a local SQLite database, executes it, and then returns concise insights or visual charts depending on the detected intent.
+Superstore AI is an intelligent analytics system that transforms natural-language questions into executable SQL queries and visual insights.
+The system enables users to explore sales data interactively without requiring any knowledge of SQL or BI tools.
+By leveraging a Gemini-powered LLM for semantic understanding, Superstore AI automatically interprets business questions, retrieves relevant information from a local SQLite DataMart, and generates either concise textual insights or visual charts that summarize key performance indicators.

 ## Features